gauravssah/DailyNewsApp/README.md

-# Daily News App
+# DailyNews App

 ## Description

-The Daily News App is a web application built using React that allows users to stay updated with the latest news from various categories such as politics, business, technology, sports, and entertainment.
+The Daily NewsApp is a web application built using React that allows users to stay updated with the latest news from various categories such as politics, business, technology, sports, and entertainment.
 The app fetches real-time news data from the [NewsAPI](https://newsapi.org/) and presents it in an organized and user-friendly format.

 ## Features